rocketpowerkille/Tare/docs/ARCHITECTURE.md

 and owner shares. `apps/cli/src/verify.ts` exposes comparison and offline replay.
 The receipt schema recomputes its checks from captured evidence during validation.

-The actual mappings pass a local Graph Node/Anvil indexing and rollback test.
-The deadline-safe hosted accounting deployment passed all 56 same-block Graph/RPC comparisons.
-The separate creation-block share-ledger deployment still needs to finish its historical sync and pass combined share/accounting acceptance.
+Retained records describe local Graph Node/Anvil indexing and rollback acceptance and a hosted 56-read accounting match.
+These are historical results, not fresh provider checks in this documentation review.
+The separate creation-block ledger still lacks hosted historical acceptance in the repository.
 Share agreement is not backing verification.
 Remaining gates are in [phase four](PHASE_4.md).

 The accounting mapping runs separately at end of block. `accounting-reads.ts`